 With the help of CloudMounter, developed by Eltima, you will not bother any longer about the question of additional cloud storage encryption.
 The app uses the Advanced Encryption Standard (AES) with a 256-bit key length, so that only people who know the decryption key can read and manage the data.

-CloudMounter allows to mount multiple cloud storages and web servers on your Mac.
-So from now on Dropbox encryption, Google Drive encryption, OneDrive encryption, FTP encryption, etc will be done seamlessly and with no effort due to CloudMounter and you can absolutely be sure that all your information stored there is protected and secure.
+CloudMounter allows to mount multiple cloud storages and web servers on your computer.
+So from now on Dropbox encryption, Google Drive encryption, OneDrive encryption will be done seamlessly and with no effort due to CloudMounter and you can absolutely be sure that all your information stored there is protected and secure.
 With this solution you will save the space because it does not force you to duplicate data on the cloud and on the local computer.

 Version 1.5.1475 (23rd Sep, 2019) Release notes